hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

 .. _bpy.types.ToolSettings.use_snap_to_same_target:

 Snap to Same Target :guilabel:`Face Nearest`
-   Snap only to target that source was initially near.
+   Snap only to the object which the selection was nearest to before starting the transformation.

 .. _bpy.types.ToolSettings.snap_face_nearest_steps:

-Face Nearest Steps :guilabel:`Face Nearest`
+Face Nearest Steps :guilabel:`Face Nearest` :guilabel:`Edit Mode` Breaks the overall transformation into multiple steps, performing a snap each time.
-   Number of steps to break transformation into for face nearest snapping.
-   This option is only available in Edit mode.
+   This can give better results in certain cases.

 .. _bpy.types.ToolSettings.use_snap_peel_object:

-Snap Peel Object
+Snap Peel Object :guilabel:`Volume`
-   Only available if Snap To Volume is enabled.
-   Consider objects as a whole when finding volume center.
+   If the target object is composed of several disconnected mesh islands that intersect each other, "Snap To Volume" will normally snap to the island which the mouse is hovering over, ignoring the other islands.
+By enabling "Snap Peel Object," you can instead treat the target object as one connected whole.

 .. _bpy.types.ToolSettings.use_snap_translate: